BiblioFile-AI/bookshelf-scanner-ecs7036/README.md

 ## Problem Statement

-Physical browsing is slow, and the tools that could help don't fit the
+Physical browsing can be tedious, and current existing tools do not fully fit what is needed.
-moment:

 - Existing platforms like Goodreads and LibraryThing recommend from a user's *entire reading history* against their own catalogue.
 They have no concept of which books are physically in front of the user in the moment